Twitter unveils new look, which users quickly mock

 The San Francisco company says the new design emphasizes simplicity, making it faster and easier to use, with bolder headlines and more intuitive icons.
 It also changed users’ profile images from square-shaped to round.

+The company said the new user interface will roll out on twitter.com, Twitter for iOS, Twitter for Android, TweetDeck, and Twitter Lite in the coming days and weeks.

 Twitter users immediately responded Thursday by tweeting jokes and memes critical of the changes.
 There were almost 30,000 tweets about the new user interface, or UI, within hours of the change, the vast majority of them either complaining about the new look or mocking it.

-Twitter also took heat from users last year when it changed its algorithm that orders the tweets users see.
+A popular image was a suddenly round SpongeBob SquarePants.

 Most Read Stories